ncatlab/nlab-content/pages/80.md

-##Philosophy##

 #Idea#

 Philosophical interest in <i>n</i>-categories may be characterised as belonging to one of two kinds.

-* **Metaphysical**: A new language which may prove to be as important for philosophy as predicate logic has been for Bertrand Russell and successive analytic philosophers.
+* **Metaphysical**: The formation of a new language which may prove to be as important for philosophy as predicate logic was for Bertrand Russell and the analytic philosophers he inspired.

 * **Illustrative of mathematics as intellectual enquiry**: Such a reconstitution of the fundamental language of mathematics reveals much about mathematics as a tradition of enquiry stretching back several millennia, for instance, the continued willingness to reconsider basic concepts.